 The organisational structure and role of SPASAI needed to be enhanced if it was to help achieve those ends and work effectively in conjunction with development organisations.

-To better reflect the diversity and spread of its membership, it was also desirable to change the name of the
+To better reflect the diversity and spread of its membership, it was also desirable to change the name of the organisation in 2008 to the Pacific Association of Supreme Audit Institutions (“PASAI”).

 At the 12th Congress in Koror, Palau, on 20-24 July 2009, the members of PASAI adopted a new Charter with updated mandates and founding principles.
-This Charter paved the way for the PASAI Secretariat to develop into an independent organisation of its own right under a new governance structure.
+This Charter paved the way for the PASAI Secretariat to develop into an independent organisation in its own right under a new governance structure.
 Under the new Charter the objectives, mandate and principles are established as follows:

 Objective and Mandate